lukeb-uk/angular-requirejs-lazy-load-seed/README.md

 ## How to run the demo

-Either serve the 'app' folder of this repo up with your web server or
+A copy of the demo is available here: [http://ng-lazy.lukeb.co.uk/](http://ng-lazy.lukeb.co.uk/).
+Alternatively, either serve the 'app' folder of this repo up with your web server or

 * Install node.js
 * Run 'npm install' from within the root project directory to install relevant dependencies